 “I would say it depends on a case by case basis.
 Some people can drink more than others obviously, depending on size, and if they’ve eaten or not, and I would just watch to make sure they’re not like passing out at the bar or showing signs that they’re way too drunk,” Jerozal said.

-Thomas Webb, a student charged with public intoxication, says he didn’t expect to face arrest after interacting with a horse.
+One student charged with public intoxication didn’t expect to face arrest after interacting with a horse.

 However, police say people can avoid risking arrest quite easily.
 They recommend that you drink responsibly, always have a designated driver on hand and if need be, call the station and they can take you home.